By Stephen Philip Smith and Academy-

 I wrote this romantic thriller in an effort to understand why I was losing my marriage.
 Was my wife involved in a secret tryst?
 Was there a “thief of hearts” who had stolen her heart?
 By pursuing my fantasies through fiction, I came to see my own role in the disintegration of our marriage in a more honest way.

+In this screenplay, I explored my theme about secrets of the heart for the first time.
+In her diary, my leading lady has a life totally separate from the one she is living in real life.
+When the thief steals a locked box from a wealthy home he discovers her diary and, with it, the key to her real self.
 After the successes I had known with “Boy in The Plastic Bubble,” “The Blue Lagoon,” and my oscar nomination for “An Officer and a Gentleman,” I had the clout to demand that I direct “Thief of Hearts.”
 All through the production I had to fight a battle of survival with my producer, the legendary Don Simpson, who could be brilliant and bombastic.
 I fault his judgment in trying to sell a women’s movie to the teen audience he had found with “Flashdance.”

 My favorite scene in the film is when the thief takes the woman out on his boat.
 In her fantasies as described in her diary, this happens on a yacht.
 Her fantasy man puts oil on his chest.
 When Steven Bauer does that in film with Barbara Williams, the music takes us into the realm of our own fantasies.